khuyenfsc/healthcare_ai/README.md

 Edit
-git clone https://github.com/NTT123/vietTTS.git tts cd tts git checkout f5c5d0956d6ca2bf407011370f75a30dfd536c2f This will clone the VietTTS repository into the tts/ directory and checkout the specific commit f5c5d0956d6ca2bf407011370f75a30dfd536c2f.
+git clone https://github.com/NTT123/vietTTS.git tts cd tts
+This will clone the VietTTS repository into the tts/ directory and checkout the specific commit f5c5d0956d6ca2bf407011370f75a30dfd536c2f.

-## 3. Ensure the tts/ Directory is Recognized in Python
-If you want to make sure Python recognizes the vietTTS library, you can add the tts/ directory to the PYTHONPATH.

-Run the following command in your terminal:

-bash
-Copy
-Edit
-export PYTHONPATH="$PYTHONPATH:$(pwd)/tts"
-You can also add this command to a .env file or a startup script to set it automatically every time you run the application.

-## 4. Configure and Start Using
-Once you have completed the steps above, you can start using the vietTTS library and the functionalities of the project.
-Make sure all libraries and dependencies are correctly installed.